Immerse yourself in the alluring charm of the Peak District with my guide to the Three Shires Head Walk and Waterfall.

 - Keep heading up the hill, past the abandoned cottage, until you reach a small waterfall and gate.

-- Turn RIGHT, and keep meandering uphill, where you’ll start to level out and see a main road (This is the highest point of the route).
+- Turn RIGHT, and keep meandering uphill, where you’ll start to level out and see a main road (Don’t worry, this is the highest point of the route!).

-- You’ll need to cross the road, taking a left and climbing down the large metal staircase.
+- You’ll need to cross the road, take a left and climb down the large metal staircase.

 Note: This is a fast, busy road, and the path is quite steep and narrow to cross, so it’s best to be mindful here.

-- Head through the farmer’s fields, following the stream in sections, till it joins up to river Dane, with a gate and bridge, the path will be more clear now.
-Simply follow it along until the arched bridge and the iconic three shires head.
+- Head through the farmer’s fields, following the stream in sections until it joins the River Dane.
+You’ll come to a gate and bridge, and the path will become clearer.
+Follow it until you reach the arched bridge and the iconic Three Shires Head, one of the most popular waterfalls in the Peak District!

-- Once you finished with here, continue on the same path as it follows high up over the river and snakes up and around the hill, until you reach a road.
+- After you finish here, continue on the same path as it follows high above the river and winds up and around the hill until you reach a road.

-- Cross over the road and through the over a stile until you reach the A54 again at another point.
+- Cross the road and go over the stile until you reach the A54 again at another point.

-- Keep following the path, over the walkways through the gate, and you will then drop into a wooded area that connects with the road.
+- Keep following the path, crossing the walkways and going through the gate.
+You will then enter a wooded area that connects with the road.

-- From a little further down the road, you can decide to shorten or lengthen the route:
+- A little further down the road, you can choose to shorten or extend the route:

-- You can take the next right turn, which leads straight back to the carpark
+- Take the next right turn, which leads straight back to the car park.

-- Follow the road a little further down, until you reach the church, where you’ll follow the track round and back to the carpark
+- Follow the road a bit further until you reach the church, then follow the track around and back to the car park.

-- Or extend the route by continuing past the church and joining the footpath again, following it back round to the car park.
+- Extend the route by continuing past the church, rejoining the footpath, and following it back around to the car park.

 Three Shires Head Amenities & Facilities

-There are no amenities or facilities in or around the Three Shires Head waterfall and car park.
+There are no amenities or facilities at the Three Shires Head waterfall or its car park, as it’s a remote Peak District National Park walk.

-Make sure you bring everything you need and be prepared to bring it all back.
+Make sure you bring everything you need and be prepared to take it all back with you.

-Clough House Car Park is basic but does have some picnic benches.
+Clough House Car Park is basic but has some picnic benches.

-I couldn’t see any nearby pubs that were open, but Buxton is a 10-15 minute drive where you’ll have everything you’ll need, such as large Morrisons and lots of food and drink choices.
+I didn’t see any nearby pubs that were open, but Buxton is a 10-15 minute drive away, offering everything you need, including a large Morrisons and many food and drink options.
+Alternatively, Macclesfield, a much larger town, is about 15 minutes in the other direction.

 Three Shires Head Walk & Waterfall – FAQs